gunjan004/SystemIntegrationMidPro/README.md

 * [References](#references)

 ## Get Started
 User-Authentication-API can be used to login, signup user and get user specific information.
+The other APIs are used to get, add and delete games to and from the repository.

 > In the examples on this page, you would replace [TOKEN] with the token returned by this API after user SignUp/Login.

 ### Login
+* URL -
 > http://52.45.142.77:80/api/user/login

-* Method - Post
+* Method -

+> POST

 * Request Payload -